StefanoPutelli/SDE-ServerlessComputing/Exercises/Exercise.md

     - A "Hello World" Worker in index.ts.
     - A wrangler.toml configuration file. wrangler.toml is how your db Worker accesses your D1 database.

-2. db creation
+2. **db creation**
 Enter into the "db" folder and run the command `npx wrangler d1 create database`
     - "wrangler d1" creates a database named as the string given as parameter (database)
     - Outputs the binding configuration needed in the next step

-3. Bind your Worker to your D1 database
+3. **Bind your Worker to your D1 database**
 Bindings are created updating the "wrangler.toml" file
-    1. The lines obtained as output of the 2nd step are copied
-    2. and added at the end of the "wrangler.toml" file
+    1. The lines obtained as output of the 2nd step have to be added at the end of the "wrangler.toml" file

         ```
             [[d1_databases]]